top of page

-LaTina Ross, Treasurer
+LaTina Ross, Chair

 I hold a Bachelor of Social Work degree from North Carolina A&T State University and a Master of Social Work degree from the University of South Carolina.
-I have over 15 years as a healthcare professional working in mental health, nonprofit, and with the federal government.
+I have over 15 years of experience as a healthcare professional working in mental health, nonprofit, and with the federal government.

 Jeffrey Long